learn-co-curriculum/immersive-assessment-react-alt-first-round-backend/README.md

-## React Assessment First Round Repeat Backend
+## React Assessment First Round Alternate Backend

-This is the Rails backend for the React Assessment First Round Repeat.
+This is the Rails backend for the React Assessment First Round Alternate.
 To ensure accurate testing of your front end code, you need to run this API on your local machine.

 ## Setup